 About our volunteering opportunities

-Welcoming visitors to temporary exhibitions, digitising historic documents, helping to run the year-round programme of family friendly events, or lending a green-fingered hand at the Garden... these are just a few of the opportunities that volunteers have been involved in in recent months.
+Welcoming visitors to temporary exhibitions, digitising historic documents, helping to run the year-round programme of family friendly events, or lending a green-fingered hand at the Garden... these are just a few of the opportunities our volunteers contribute to.

 We hope that our range of opportunities includes something for everyone, whether helping at one site, or across several; helping in a single role, or in lots of different ways; helping for a few hours each week, or for a few hours in a year...
 What you hear about - and hopefully get involved in - is up to you.

 When you join our mailing list, you will be asked to select from a list of ‘General Interests’, as detailed below.
 Expand each section to read more about the different types of roles we offer.
 Then continue scrolling to find out how to get started.

 Volunteers help us to offer a varied programme of activities to thousands of visitors each year.
 ‘Public Engagement’ volunteering is about being a warm and supportive team player – ready to lend a hand, and always with a smile.
 If you would enjoy interacting with visitors and making their visits the best that they can be, then please read on!